NAG-DevOps/docker-forticlient/README.md

  This would allow you to RDP two different machines on the VPN network from your host machine, you can add as many destinations as you require.

+### Windows

+This should work with docker on Windows, however with Windows 10 I see an issue with opening the vpn tunnel.

+## macOS

+TODO

 ## Misc

 If you don't want to use a docker network, you can find out the container ip once it is started with: